 People who are abusing sleeping pills frequently run out of their prescriptions.
 For this reason, they may try to shop around to find as many doctors as possible who will prescribe them so that they can get more sleeping pills.
 This drug-seeking behavior is typical for other types of drugs too, such as opioids.

 Withdrawal Symptoms, Timeline and Detox

-Many people who realize that they have a problem with sleeping pills, get treatment and go into detox.
+Many people who realize that they have a problem with sleeping pills, get treatment for addiction and go into detox.
 The treatment process is often beneficial when dealing with a sleeping pill dependency.
 However, people who go through this process often experience withdrawal symptoms and have to stay in treatment for a period.
 Here are some of the most significant withdrawal symptoms for sleeping pill abuse, as well as key information about the treatment timeline and detox.

 There is a wide range of symptoms that might occur when a person is trying to break free of using sleeping pills.
 These withdrawal symptoms can include: